 Attn: Martha Ponce; tel.
 (951) 827-4773

 To be considered, proposals must be submitted to the online application site not later than 5:00 p.m.
-Monday, September 23, 2013, and the three hard copies of the complete proposal packet must be received by Friday, October 4, 2013.
+Monday, September 15, 2014, and the two hard copies of the complete proposal packet must be received by Friday, September 26, 2014.
 Hard copies of proposals not previously submitted on the online application site will not be accepted, nor will late submissions, faxes, e-mail attachments, incomplete, or subsequently revised proposals.
 The copies sent to UC MEXUS must match the text and information submitted in the online version of the proposal.
 The proposal will not be entered into the competition unless the hard copies and required institutional approval forms are received by the deadline.
 We strongly suggest that students obtain the required institutional signatures well before the proposal is submitted electronically.Review Process and Criteria

 Each proposal will be reviewed, evaluated, and rated by a committee of UC and Mexican scientists and scholars representing expertise in relevant academic disciplines and topics in the physical, natural and social sciences, humanities, and arts.
 Proposals should be written for a committee of broadly-based expertise and interests.
 Appropriate bibliographies and supporting documents should be provided.